wsalesky/tei-editor/README.md

 Credit: [https://github.com/cwrc]

 Notes: Looks interesting from the demo and documentation, have not yet tried to install and test the code.
+Additional documentation can ve found here: [https://sites.google.com/site/cwrcwriterhelp/home]

 ####Islandora TEI editor
 A javascript based TEI editor.
 BETA - not supported.